Skip to main content

 AI Video Generation

 The challenge is if a client wants to edit the videos later and does not know how to use Synthesia.
-The files can be edited in any type of video editor such as Adobe Premiere or Canva, but the avatars cannot be changed outside of the app.
+The files can be edited in any video editor such as Adobe Premiere or Canva, but the avatars cannot be changed outside of the app.

 Be curious or be fearful?

-By exploring the diverse range of AI tools available, I’ve experienced a glimpse of what AI technology can do for an instructional designer.
+By exploring the diverse range of AI tools available, I’ve experienced a glimpse of what AI technology can do for instructional design.
 I believe AI tools can unlock new possibilities for creating impactful and engaging learning assets if used in responsible ways.
-Remember to consider your organization’s AI policy, ease of use, cost, and the desired output when selecting the right AI tools for your specific needs.
+Remember to consider your organization’s AI policy, ease of use, cost, and desired output when selecting the right AI tools for your specific needs.
 Embracing AI-powered tools can enhance your instructional design process, streamline content creation, and ultimately elevate the learning experience for your audience.